bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 # Introduction

-Advertising and discovering with Bonjour can leak a lot of information about a device or person, such as their name, the types of services they provide or use, and persistent identifiers.
+Advertising and discovering devices and services on the network can leak a lot of information about a device or person, such as their name, the types of services they provide or use, and persistent identifiers.
 This information can be used to identify and track a person's location and daily routine (e.g. buys coffee every morning at 8 AM at Starbucks on Main Street).
 It can also reveal intimate details about a person's behavior and medical conditions, such as discovery requests for a glucose monitor, possibly indicating diabetes.

-This document specifies additions to Bonjour to retain the same level of advertising and discovery functionality while preserving privacy and confidentiality.
+This document specifies a system for advertising and discovery of devices and services while preserving privacy and confidentiality.

 This document does not specify how keys are provisioned.
 Provisioning keys is complex enough to justify its own document(s).
 This document assumes each peer has a long-term asymmetric key pair (LTPK and LTSK) and communicating peers have each other's long-term asymmetric public key (LTPK).